hyperfocalHQ/pollen/README.md

 - Robust library of well-considered, style-agnostic CSS variables
 - Fully configurable and extensible with CLI build tool
 - Zero setup required to get started
-- Easy responsive design with configurable `@media` and `@supports` queries
+- Responsive with configurable `@media` and `@supports` queries
 - Lightweight, human-readable output if you ever want to move away from Pollen

 ### What it looks like

 Pollen's design tokens can be used to build any project.
-They're easy to completely customise and extend and they don't require preprocessors, class naming conventions, or non-standard syntax.
+They're easy to customise and extend and they don't require preprocessors, class naming conventions, or non-standard syntax.
 Generate an entirely custom design system with a simple config file.

 <p align="center">
   <img src="https://i.imgur.com/ZNfrTAz.jpg" width="750">